James Stephens (author): Literary career

 James Stephens produced many retellings of Irish myths.
 His retellings are marked by a rare combination of humour and lyricism (Deirdre, (a legendary figure), and Irish Fairy Tales are often especially praised).
-He also wrote several original novels (The Crock of Gold, Etched in Moonlight, Demi-Gods) based loosely on Irish wonder tales.
+He also wrote several original novels (The Crock of Gold, Demi-Gods) based loosely on Irish wonder tales.
 The Crock of Gold in particular has achieved enduring popularity and has often been reprinted.

 Stephens began his career as a poet under the tutelage of poet and painter Æ (George William Russell).
 Stephens's first book of poems, Insurrections, was published in 1909.
 His last book, Kings and the Moon (1938), was also a volume of verse.

 Stephens's influential account of the 1916 Easter Rising, Insurrection in Dublin, describes the effect of the deaths by execution of his friend Thomas MacDonagh and others as being "like watching blood oozing from under a door".
 Of MacDonagh he wrote:

 No person living is the worse off for having known Thomas MacDonagh, and I, at least, have never heard MacDonagh speak unkindly or even harshly of anything that lived.
 It has been said of him that his lyrics were epical; in a measure it is true, and it is true in the same measure that his death was epical.
 He was the first of the leaders who was tried and shot.